fjarri/reikna/doc/source/introduction.rst

     True

-Here we passed ``dtype`` and ``ctype`` values to the template, and used ``dtype`` to get the complex number multiplication function (``func`` is one of the "built-in" values that are available in CLUDA templates).
+Note that CLUDA ``Thread`` is created by means of a static method and not using the constructor.
-Alternatively, we could call :py:func:`dtypes.ctype() <reikna.cluda.dtypes.ctype>` inside the template, as :py:mod:`~reikna.cluda.dtypes` module is available there too.
+The constructor is reserved for more probable scenario, where we want to include some ``reikna`` functionality in a larger program, and we want it to use the existing context and stream/queue (see the :py:class:`~reikna.cluda.api.Thread` constructor).

-Note that CLUDA thread is created by means of a static method and not using the constructor.
+In this case all further operations with the thread will be performed using the objects provided.

-The constructor is reserved for more probable scenario, where we want to include some ``reikna`` functionality in a larger program, and we want it to use the existing context and stream/queue.
+Here we have passed two values to the template: ``ctype`` (a string with C type name), and ``mul`` which is a :py:class:`~reikna.cluda.Module` object containing a single multiplication function.
-The :py:class:`~reikna.cluda.api.Thread` constructor takes the PyCuda/PyOpenCL context and, optionally, the ``Stream``/``CommandQueue`` object as a ``queue`` parameter.
+The object is created by a function :py:func:`~reikna.cluda.functions.mul` which takes data types being multiplied and returns a module that was parametrized accordingly.
-All further operations with the thread will be performed using the objects provided.
+Inside the template the variable ``mul`` is essentially the prefix for all the global C objects (functions, structures, macros etc) from the module.
-If ``queue`` is not given, an internal one will be created.
+If there is only one public object in the module (which is recommended), it is a common practice to give it the name consisting just of the prefix, so that it could be called easily from the parent code.

-For the complete list of things available in CLUDA, please consult the :ref:`CLUDA reference <api-cluda>`.
+For more information on modules, see :ref:`tutorial-modules`; the complete list of things available in CLUDA can be found in :ref:`CLUDA reference <api-cluda>`.

 Computations